 27. The original name of Amazon was ‘Cadabara’ but was changed soon due to pronunciation issues.

-28. Coca Cola has around 3500 beverages and 500 products under its catalog.
+28. Coca-Cola has around 3500 beverages and 500 products under its catalog.

 29. eBay has 25 million sellers and 157 million registered buyers.
 The number keeps increasing every second.
+Click here to know more of eBay's interesting & unknown facts.

 30. Five IBM employees have won the Nobel prize for their excellent performance in the field of technology to date.